OWASP/www-project-security-c4po/index.md

 ![workflow_badge](https://github.com/Marcel-Haag/security-c4po/actions/workflows/c4po-ci.yml/badge.svg?branch=main)
 ![workflow_badge](https://github.com/Marcel-Haag/security-c4po/actions/workflows/c4po-release.yml/badge.svg?branch=main)

+Welcome to the OWASP page for Security-C4PO, an open-source pentest reporting tool.
+Security-C4PO is an open-source web-application for managing and documenting penetration tests.
+It aims to streamline and automate the often time-consuming task of creating comprehensive reports by providing an intuitive web-based interface that facilitates the content of the [OWASP TESTING GUIDE](https://owasp.org/www-project-web-security-testing-guide/v42/).

 ![C4PO Logo](assets/images/repository-owasp-guide-c4po.png)

 ## Description

-Welcome to the frontend repository of Security C4PO, an open-source pentest reporting tool.
-Security C4PO is a powerful, user-friendly tool designed to simplify the process of generating professional pentest reports.
-It aims to streamline and automate the often time-consuming task of creating comprehensive reports by providing an intuitive web-based interface that facilitates the content of the [OWASP TESTING GUIDE](https://owasp.org/www-project-web-security-testing-guide/v42/).

-This repository contains the codebase of Security C4PO, built with an Angular Frontend and two Spring Boot Backend Microservices.
+C4PO provides pentesters the perfect solution when it comes to reporting security vulnerabilities and other risk-related findings.
+It makes the pain of copy and paste a thing of the past.
+The interface is designed to guide you through your pentests in the style of the OWASP Testing Guide.
+Before creating your report we show you a summary through visualizing findings and their statuses.

+### What can it do for you?
+* Great starting point for beginners
+* Easy way to do pentests without prior knowledge of hacking
+* Designed to avoid "Analysis Paralysis"
+* Central overview and organisation of pentests
+* Saves money compared to hiring third-party pentesters or tools
+* Completely open-source under the Apache-2.0 license
+* Accelerate your pentest delivery to better serve clients
+* Boost margins by slashing report creation time
+* Automatically build actionable reports

 ![Slideshow](assets/images/C4PO_Overview.gif)